alexanderchosen/todo-backend-app_with_jwt/README.md

 # todo-backend-app
-building a todo list app with nodejs
+building a Todo list app with NodeJs and using passport-jwt for authentication.